frogman/openshift-cli-cheatsheet/README.md

                               # Project pods will be created only those nodes with a label "project101=testlab"
-oc delete project testlab     # delete a project oc delete all --all           # delete all from a project
+oc delete project testlab     # delete a project oc delete all --all           # delete all from a project oc delete all -l app=web      # delete all where label app=web
 ```
 ## Resources
 ```